 - Restore the device with the seed words you wrote down

-- Make a second watching wallet using the newly created restored xPub and compare the addresses.
+- Make a second watching wallet using the newly created restored xPub in the HWW, and compare the addresses.

 - Send a tiny amount to address #0 from the exchange, eg $100 worth (not too small)

 - Spend this $100 worth and send it to address #1 within your wallet (this requires a bitcoin transaction and cost some fees.
 Don’t spend more than 1 sat per byte if your software gives you that level of control).

 If that worked, proceed to the next step.

 Test your seed words on a second device

 Most people will skip this step.
 Ideally, you should restore the seed phrase into a second device, and make another watching wallet by extracting the xPub from that.
 Inspect the resulting addresses (receiving addresses and change addresses if you know how), and compare them with the previous watching wallet you made.
 If they are identical, you are good to go.

 Back up your words